j-berg/analysis-template/README.md

 - `.github/ISSUE_TEMPLATE/*.md` -> change "Asignee" to your Github handle
 - `.gitignore` -> The default file is for a Python project, but you should modify as needed
 - `CITATION.cff` -> Modify project and author information as appropriate
-- `LICENSE` -> This project defaults to an Apache 2.0 license, but you should modify this file if you wish to use another license for your work.
+- `LICENSE` -> This project defaults to an MIT license, but you should modify this file if you wish to use another license for your work.
 - `requirements.yml` -> change the project name and dependencies

 ## Project description